suoglu/FPAM/README.md

 ## Performance and Resource Utilization

+All values in this section are for Xilinx Artix-7 (_XC7A100TCSG324-1_) FPGA.

 ### Single-Precision Adder

-- Utilization on Artix-7 after synthesis: 473 LUT as Logic
+- Utilization after synthesis: 473 LUT as Logic
-- Maximum clock frequency (for input output registers) on Artix-7: 65 MHz
+- Maximum clock frequency (for input output registers): 65 MHz

+### Double-Precision Adder

+- Utilization after synthesis: 985 LUT as Logic
+- Maximum clock frequency (for input output registers): 50 MHz

 ## Simulation